I'm a proud Tucson native and my interests include:

 I created Tucson Privacy Services protect people's mobile phone, tablet, and/or desktop from these hardships.

-I founded Tucson Code School to provide free education to kids who are curious about coding.
+In 2016, I founded Tucson Code School to provide free education to kids who are curious about coding.
 There is an incredible void in public schools for one of the most important skills anyone can have.

 Coding will be as essential as reading in the next few decades.
 I want to teach the importance of coding early so the next generation can take control of their future.